Codex Council 1.0 — review, forge, decide

 Preflight

-Before anything runs you get the mode, the agent count, and a token estimate.
-No surprise on the bill.
+Before anything runs you get the mode, the agent count, and a local heuristic estimate — never billing telemetry.

 02